May 26, 2022

 Q&A with Matt Voigt on Mini PCI Express Adaptor for OptConnect ema™

-We recently launched a new mini PCI express (mPCIe) adaptor card for our patented smart embedded modem, ema.
-This new adaptor expedites a company's ability to incorporate ema into their equipment so that they can quickly and easily connect that equipment to the internet with a fully managed solution and scale easily without having to invest additional money on designing a new board.
+In recent years we launched a mini PCI express (mPCIe) adaptor card for our patented smart embedded modem, ema.
+This adaptor expedites a company's ability to incorporate ema into their equipment so that they can quickly and easily connect that equipment to the internet with a fully managed solution and scale easily without having to invest additional money on designing a new board.

 What was the idea behind the creation of mPCIe?